ivielma101/AlaskaResourceAllocate/arctic-sim/README.md

 - `npm run dev` – Start the development server.
 - `npm run build` – Type-check and build the production bundle.
 - `npm run preview` – Preview the production build locally.

-## Features

-- Tailwind-styled layout with controls on the left and a Leaflet map/results on the right.
-- Incident placement, demand entry, and reset/demo controls.
-- Staging area management with Shift+Click map placement, dragging, and panel edits.
-- Greedy allocation summary with risk classification and customizable travel speed.
-- Scenario save/load using browser `localStorage` with toast-style feedback.